 Knowing more about your body type could help you optimise your fitness regime

-Fuelling your body for your workouts, in the right way, is super important.
+Fuelling your body for your workouts, in the right way, is important.
 Knowing your body type gives you a helpful guide to approaching your nutrition.
 Body type can also affect your physical capabilities and mean you are naturally more adept at certain types of exercise.

 Please Keep This In Mind